plomlompom/redo-blog/README.md

 redo-blog
 =========

-small blog system using the redo build system
+small blog system using the redo build system, with blog article files written in (pandoc) Markdown or ReStructured Text.

 dependencies
 ------------